The Alexandrian

 In this session, the PCs return to the Laboratory of the Beast.
 They’ve been here before.
 In fact, depending on how you count, this is their third or fourth foray into this section of Ghul’s Labyrinth.
 (It won’t be the last.)

-What’s pulled them back this is the desire to wrap up some unfinished business.
+What’s pulled them back this time is the desire to wrap up some unfinished business.
 There are a couple particular examples of this I’d like to draw your attention to.

 Second, in the next installment of the campaign journal, you’ll see them figure out how to haul some of the larger treasures out of the labyrinth.